panoptisDev/panoptisDev/README.md

-* 🔭 I’m currently working on EVM Blockshains, DEFI, NFTMarketplaces,
+* 🔭 I’m currently working on EVM Blockshains, DEFI, NFTMarketplaces, Token staking, Contract development.

 * 🤔 I’m not looking for help at the moment

-*⚡ Fun fact: i like Salty liquorice and dogs (i dont eat dogs, well hot dogs of course, but you get the picture...)
+* ⚡ Fun fact: i like Salty liquorice and dogs (i dont eat dogs, well hot dogs of course, but you get the picture...)

 # Here are some of my projects.